-Since the release of her 1990 debut album Well Travelled Love, Texas singer-songwriter Kelly Willis has established herself as a country artist who represents both the new traditionalist era and alternative country.
+Since the release of her 1990 debut album Well Travelled Love, Austin, Texas-based singer-songwriter Kelly Willis has established herself as a country and Americana artist who represents both the new traditionalist era and alternative country.

 Between incredible solo records such as 1999's What I Deserve and collaborative records with husband Bruce Robison (2013's Cheater's Game and 2014's Our Year), Willis has established a country music career built on rollicking honky-tonk and heartfelt confessionals.
-Earlier this year, Willis released Back Being Blue, her first solo album in 11 years.
+In 2018, Willis released Back Being Blue, her first solo album in 11 years.

 From an update on a '70s country classic to a search for solace, here are the 12 best Kelly Willis songs, ranked.